-Applications for internal sponsorship of tuition fees for extension of candidature time for HDR students beyond the limits defined in section 2.3, must be approved by the Deputy Vice Chancellor Academic, on the recommendation of the relevant College Dean, Deputy Vice Chancellor and Dean, Graduate Research.
+Applications for internal sponsorship of tuition fees for extension of candidature time for HDR students beyond the limits defined in section 2.3, must be approved by the Deputy Vice Chancellor Students, on the recommendation of the relevant College Dean, Deputy Vice Chancellor and Dean, Graduate Research.

 3.3.3 Individual students - exceptional circumstances

 Where this policy does not adequately encompass a particular circumstance, the University may consider an individual’s case.
 Exceptional circumstances will generally relate to compassionate circumstances or University error.
 Any application for internal sponsorship of tuition fees under exceptional circumstances must include documentary evidence of the exceptional circumstances.